Brain Imaging-to-Graph Generation using Adversarial Hierarchical Diffusion Models for MCI Causality Analysis: Experiments

 \subsection{Ablation Study}

 In our experiment, the BEC is obtained by optimizing the generator and the discriminator.
-To investigate whether the proposed generator and discriminator are effective, we design three variants of the proposed model and repeat ten times the 5-fold cross validations.
-(1) MSETD without hierarchical transformer (MSETD w/o HT).
-We removed the TDS and TUS, and only kept one SeTe block in the generator.
-(2) MSETD without SeTe blocks (MSETD w/o SeTe).
+To investigate whether the proposed generator and discriminator are effective, we design three variants of the proposed model and repeat ten times the 5-fold cross-validations.
+(1) BIGG without hierarchical transformer (BIGG w/o HT).
+We removed the TDS and TUS and only kept one SeTe block in the generator.
+(2) BIGG without SeTe blocks (BIGG w/o SeTe).
 In this case, we replace the SeTe with conventional 1D convolution with a kerner size of $1\times3$.
-(3) MSETD without multiresolution diffusive transformer (MSETD w/o MDT).
+(3) BIGG without multiresolution diffusive transformer (BIGG w/o MDT).
 We remove the downsampling operation in the discriminator and keep the $D_1$.
 For each variant, we compute the ACCs, AUCs, SENs, and SPEs.
 The results are shown in Fig.~\ref{fig12}.
-It can be observed that removing the hierarchical structure greatly reduces the classification performance, which shows the effectiveness and necessity of hierarchical structure for BEC generation.
+It can be observed that removing the hierarchical structure greatly reduces the classification performance, which shows the effectiveness and necessity of the hierarchical structure for BEC generation.
 The SeTe block and the discriminator structure also lower the model's classification performance to some extent.
-Besides, we analyze the impact of the SMA and TMA in the SeTe block.
-The results are displayed in Fig.~\ref{fig13}.
-Both of these two modules contribute a lot to classification performance.
-It probably indicates that they capture the spatial and temporal characteristics that are correlated with MCI.